anmavrid/smart-contracts/README.md

 Click `Create New…` to create a new project.
 After entering a project name of your choice, import the seed `SC` to start working on smart contracts!

-IMPORTANT: To use the VerifyContract plugin, please download the nuXmv tool from https://es-static.fbk.eu/tools/nuxmv/index.php?n=Download.Download and just add it in the smart-contracts/verificationTools folder.
+IMPORTANT: To use the VerifyContract plugin, please download the nuXmv tool (version 1.1.1) from https://es-static.fbk.eu/tools/nuxmv/index.php?n=Download.Download and just add it in the smart-contracts/verificationTools folder.

 ## Features